clarklindev/nextjs-maximilianschwarzmuller-nextjs14-and-react-the-complete-guide/README.md

 ```

-## 239. navigating to dynamic pages
+## 239. PagesRouter - navigating to dynamic pages
 - to navigate to dynamic routes you would still use `<Link>` component
 - [http://localhost:3000/clients/](http://localhost:3000/clients/)